Selling a business can result in significant wealth – learn what to plan for before and after a deal is completed.

 When business owners, entrepreneurs or company executives exit a business – be that through an IPO, a management buyout, or a sale to private equity or a trade buyer – it usually results in a major liquidity event.
 Indeed, it’s a time when many individuals come into a significant amount of wealth for the very first time.

-Before they reach that point, however, there are basic but quite existential questions that need to be asked – even before thinking about if the business is ready to go up for sale.
+Before they reach that point, however, there are basic but quite existential questions that need to be asked – even before thinking about selling a business.
 “How much do you intend to sell for?
 Would you accept a non-compete?
 Do you want to stay in the business or leave completely?
 Do you have a succession plan in place?
 And who are you selling to?” asks Duncan Chandler, head of Financial Services, M&A, BDO UK.
 “An exit can be very protracted, and, ideally, you should be looking at a minimum two-to-three-year timeframe, as that gives you the most amount of comfort and a nice ‘glide path.’”

-As business exits can be complex, it’s not surprising that many going through the process focus solely on the business rather than on what to do with the money once the deal has been completed.
+As business exits can be complex, it’s not surprising that many going through the business exit planning process focus solely on the business rather than on what to do with the money once the deal has been completed.
 But putting aside personal wealth planning matters can prove costly.

 “It’s vital to have conversations about wealth planning as soon as you can, to both financially and emotionally prepare for how your life will change when you exit a business and come into considerable wealth,” explains Adam Turner, associate director of Wealth Planning at RBC Wealth Management in the British Isles.
 “For instance, you may shift from living off a substantial income with limited capital to having no income and relying on the capital realised from the business.”